 CTE students gain the knowledge, technical abilities and professional skills employers desire, such as working independently and as part of a team, thinking creatively, solving problems and using cutting-edge technology.

 Research shows that learning that links rigorous academics with sequenced, high-quality career and technical education organized around industry themes helps students stay on track.
 Students work harder and dream bigger if their education is relevant to them.

 The statistics bear this out.
 More than 93 percent of DPS CTE students graduate from high school, and three out of four CTE “completers” – those with a CTE concentration – go on to further education or advanced training.

 Contact CTE to learn how you or your DPS student can benefit from CTE or how your organization can help CTE prepare all of our students for academic and career success.

-Above, a student participates in career "speed mentoring" with professionals at U.S. Environmental Protection Agency.
+Above, student participates in industry "speed mentoring" at U.S. Environmental Protection Agency